Teodor Boldur-Lățescu: 3 April riot

 The eventual standoff took place in front of the Rosnovanu residence.
 Once here, government troops reportedly found themselves shot at by snipers inside the house, and withdrew.
 As reported by oral historian Radu Rosetti, the rebels followed them, "headed by Toderiță Lățescu, who killed or wounded several soldiers."
 The assault only ended when Captains Costiescu and Pillat ordered their troops to fire into the crowd, dispersing it without need for a second volley.
 The approval for this was reportedly arranged by two "Whites", Petre P. Carp and Carol Davila, after securing Catargiu's approval.
 Boldur-Lățescu reportedly managed to reorganize his men, "his head bandaged as if wounded, pistol in hand".
 A cavalry charge was planned by Carp, but stalled because of a Colonel Cornescu, who could not find his saddle.
 Major Pandraf was appointed commander, but the attack itself had little effectiveness, since Boldur-Lățescu and his followers had erected a barricade, which served them in engaging the horsemen in hand-to-hand combat.
 Resistance only subsided after the cavalry shot their pistols into the crowd.
+One of the soldiers involved, Grigore N. Ionescu, reported that the decision to fire took a while, and that the cavalrymen resorted to fighting in hand-to-hand combat.
+He personally subdued "Todiriță Lățescu", who had on him a banner reading "Long live Moldavia" and a revolver that he was shooting; the eventual charge was against another group of insurrections, led by the merchant Inge Rober.